m5ghanba/skema/README.md

    - This installs Python and adds it to PATH.
    - Verify: Run `python3 --version` (note: use `python3` on macOS).
 It should output "Python 3.12.7".

-   *Alternative*: Download the official installer from [python.org](https://www.python.org/downloads/macos/) using your browser, run it, and follow GUI steps.
+   *Alternative*: Download the official installer from [python.org](https://www.python.org/downloads/macos/) using your browser, run it, and follow GUI steps. **Make sure Python is added to your PATH during installation.**

 #### On Linux (e.g., Ubuntu/Debian; adjust for other distros like Fedora)
 1. **Update your package list**: